 Getting from Geneva Airport (GVA) to Swiss ski resorts is easy by public transportation.
 Swiss Railways’ trains stop at the airport station in the basement of the terminal building and provide regular trains to the base stations in the Rhone Valley from where skiers generally travel by local train or bus into the mountains.
 In contrast to transfers to French ski resorts, regular shuttle bus services are rarely available from Geneva Airport to Swiss winter sport resorts.
 Private airport shuttle services can of course be reserved in advance but compare rates before making reservations.
-Taxi2Airport gives easy online quotations without first requiring flight or personal details.
+Taxi2Airport and Suntransfers give easy online quotations. without first requiring flight or personal details.

 By Train from Geneva Airport (GVA) to Swiss Ski Resorts

 Public transportation from Geneva Airport to ski resorts in the Alps of Vaud and Valais usually starts with a train ride to base stations in the Rhone Valley from where local train and buses take skiers up to the mountain stations.
 Timetables and tickets are available online from Swiss Railways – use the abbreviation GVA to get Genève-Aèroport train station.
 Buy tickets before boarding trains in Switzerland – or pay a CHF90 surcharge – and do not put bags, jackets, etc on seats at busy times – or buy a half-price ticket for the seat used for luggage.